 Todos Santos Cuchumatán, Guatemala

 I awoke this morning, emerging from a strange dream.
-In the dream, I had arrived back in Los Angeles.
+In the dream, I had arrived in Los Angeles for a layover before flying home .
 I opened my pack to show my mother and some others a woven textile waistband - a faja - purchased in Nahualá, an indigenous town near Lago Atitlán.
 There, nested on my traveling clothes, I discovered a small, beautiful, naked infant who was very much alive.

 I picked up the Tiny One in my hands and he began putting my fingers in his mouth; he was obviously hungry.
 Carrying him to my mother, I laid him gently on her lap.
 She smiled as she told another woman to make a mixture of half milk and half formula.
 The baby was so beautiful, with glowing cocoa skin, silky brown hair and big brown eyes.
 I knew he was a boy, even though I had not noticed his genitals - only his tiny size, the color of his skin and deep dark eyes on a face that just looked like a boy.
 I also knew that, although I had no idea how he had come to be in the pack, he was mine to keep.
 I felt happy and contented.

 I awoke from the dream feeling the same.

 PHOTO101 THE HOUSE THAT GREW ITSELF Oaxca City, Oaxca, México Thresholds Contents